Revised December 25, 2019

 About the website

-The DOC website is full of information that is false, misleading, hysterical, and potentially harmful.
+Lke Denniston's statements, the information on the DOC website is often false, misleading, hysterical, and potentially harmful.
 Here are a handful of examples.

 Urinary Tract Infections